 Whether you're a large firm doing the acquiring, or a smaller one subject to being acquired, you'd be well served to understand the lessons of The Consolidation Curve, which explains how, once an industry is formed or deregulated, it moves through four stages of consolidation.

-I put law firms in the newly-deregulated category because, for them, The Great Recession was really the Great Reset.
+I include law firms in the newly-deregulated category because, for them, The Great Recession was really the Great Reset.
 Formally protected by licensing and other regulations, law firms were also insulated from meaningful competition by years of unprecedented and steady increase in demand, driven by the growth of business complexity, and producing what The American Lawyer called the "Golden Age of law firms."

 In 2008, forces that had been bubbling below the surface, long suppressed by the 25-year bull market for legal service, emerged to accelerate fundamental change akin to those that follow deregulation, most notably, out-of-category competition, such as law firms are seeing from legal-tech startups, "offshoring," and other consultancies, and a decline in pricing power.

-The Harvard Business Review graph and article (above) suggests that law firms are in Stage 1.
+The Harvard Business Review graph and article (link below) suggests that law firms are in Stage 1.
 They're advised to "build scale, create a global footprint, and establish barriers to entry by protecting proprietary technology or ideas."
 While the previous spate of mergers and acquisitions that combined so many of the larger firms was often in pursuit of a global footprint, few law firms have proprietary technology or ideas to protect.
 This makes them vulnerable to innovators, whether from law boutiques or technology startups or, most ominously, clients themselves.
 Yet, despite the risk of obsolescence argued by the New York Times, inexplicably, law firms remain resistant to embracing the changes necessitated by their circumstances.

 The HBR model further urges firms to "focus more on revenue than profit, working to amass market share, and begin perfecting their acquisition skills."
 Law firms have long been focused on profit, and it seems they're trying to pursue both goals, i.e., revenue and profit.
 The inherent conflict may at least partially explain their struggle to formulate and apply a cohesive strategy.

 Most of the challenges derive from firms' failure to recognize, or outright denial about, the fundamental shift in 2008 from a longstanding Seller's Market to the Buyer's Market that is a permanent element of the law industry's future.
-This Seller's-Market-to-Buyer's-Market shift is the most fundamental in business.
+This Seller's-Market to Buyer's-Market shift is the most fundamental in business.
 It obsoletes virtually every strategy, operational philosophy, and business model that has characterized the business for the entirety of its existence.